Kansas lawmakers want to crack down on homeless crime; law enforcement, including in Lawrence, says it won’t help

 In Topeka, another Kansas community struggling with homelessness, law enforcement is also taking a different approach with an outreach team that serves its homeless population.

-Sergeant Matthew Rose, who leads the team, said his officers wear casual clothes and drive unmarked cars because many homeless people have had negative experiences with police officers.
+Sgt.
+Matthew Rose, who leads the team, said his officers wear casual clothes and drive unmarked cars because many homeless people have had negative experiences with police officers.

 Rose told lawmakers his officers will only enforce high-level felonies against homeless individuals.
 Instead, he said his team focuses on building trust.

-“So when they are ready to take the next step whether it be for rehabilitation services or mental health services,” Rose said, “we help connect them to other people they can trust and helps open those doors.”
+“So when they are ready to take the next step whether it be for rehabilitation services or mental health services,” Rose said, “we help connect them to other people they can trust and (it) helps open those doors.”

 Ashie Guidry said that kind of proactive approach can help address homelessness if it’s matched with other measures like increasing affordable housing.